How your spuds turn out has a lot to do with what you use to mash them!

 This is the tool most of us are familiar with.
 I don't think there's a kitchen in America that doesn't have one of these.

-Mashing potatoes is not always easy work so I highly recommend purchasing a durable masher that feels good in your hand.
-If you are given the task of mashing 10 pounds of potatoes on Thanksgiving for that family feast, you want something that's not going to break apart in your hand.
+Mashing potatoes is not always easy to work, so I highly recommend purchasing a durable masher that feels good in your hand.
+If you are tasked with mashing 10 pounds of potatoes on Thanksgiving for that family feast, you want something that won’t break apart in your hand.

-Another version of the potato masher is this stainless steel tool that has a strong handle for exerting downward pressure and a plate with little holes at the bottom for mashing.
-I have always found it difficult to use so it is my least favorite model but I have friends who swear by theirs.
+Another version of the potato masher is this stainless steel tool with a strong handle for exerting downward pressure and a plate with little holes at the bottom for mashing.
+I have always found it difficult to use so it is my least favorite model, but my friends swear by theirs.

 Potato Ricer / Masher